 Bridging the infrastructure gap by promoting a mutual understanding between emerging market infrastructure planning public-sector officials and developed market investors.

-The ILN Sustainable Infrastructure Fellowship Program is an executive training program for senior-level public-sector officials in emerging markets’ governments, ministries or agencies responsible for infrastructure planning, development and management.
+The ILN Sustainable Infrastructure Fellowship Program offers applied skills and knowledge in an academic setting for senior-level public-sector officials in emerging markets’ governments, ministries or agencies responsible for infrastructure planning, development and management.

-By better aligning the expectations of infrastructure planners and investors, the Fellowship seeks to enhance the expertise of emerging market leaders in developing sustainable, investment-ready infrastructure projects, and to give them concrete exposure to the criteria used by institutional investors to evaluate infrastructure investments.
+By better aligning the expectations of infrastructure sponsors with private investors, the Fellowship seeks to enhance the expertise of emerging market leaders in developing sustainable, investment-ready infrastructure projects, and to give them concrete exposure to the criteria used by institutional investors to evaluate sustainable infrastructure investments.
+The Global Infrastructure Hub, an initiative of the G20, is a sponsor of the fellowship program alongside the ILN.

 Case study analysis